Managing monitoring settings using profiles v10.5

 Un-assigning profiles

-A user with pem_database_server_registration role can unassign profiles from servers or agents.
+A user with pem_assign_profile role can unassign profiles from servers or agents and a user with pem_database_server_registration role can unassign profiles from servers.

 In the object tree: